-St Margaret’s is in the suburban setting of Harton a short distance from the South Shields boundary.
+St Margaret’s church is situated in the suburban setting of Harton, a short distance from the South Shields boundary.
 The church was established on this site as Cleadon Park Presbyterian Church.
-The name was changed to St Margaret’s when the newly built church was opened in 1952.
+The name was changed to St Margaret’s Presbyterian Church when the newly built church was opened in 1952.
+In 1972 St Margaret’s became part of the newly established United Reformed Church.
 The building has undergone a number of alterations and improvements over the years and we hold services of worship every Sunday at 10.00am and 6.00pm.
 St Margaret’s regards itself as a community church and we are happy to make our facilities available to outside organisations and members of the public.
 We are a key venue in the area for children’s parties for example.
 All who use our premises or worship with us are assured of a warm welcome.

-An amalgamation of the South Tyneside churches began in 1977 when St Margaret’s, Ocean Road, St Paul & St John’s and St Andrew’s (Tyne Dock) became a group pastorate.
+An amalgamation of the South Tyneside churches began in 1977 when St Margaret’s, along with Ocean Road, St Paul & St John’s and St Andrew’s United Reformed Churches became a group pastorate.

-St Margaret’s became a joint pastorate with St Andrew’s (Hebburn) in 1990 and
+St Margaret’s became a joint pastorate with St Andrew’s (Hebburn) in 1990.

 St Paul & St John’s was added in 2007.